gmh5225/Ragnarok-Anti-Cheat-1/README.md

 ### Future

-Probably test this project against moderen & old cheat methods and compare results against Ricochet since it so far appears to be the wrost AC that's at the least, relevant.
+Probably test this project against moderen & old cheat methods and compare results against Ricochet since it so far appears to be the worst AC that's at the least, relevant.